Research and Information

 With an equal love for nature and the finer things, Manda’s favorite type of adventure is glamping.

-Natasha Moodie is a graduate student and fellow in the Applied Community and Economic Development Program at Illinois State University, pursuing a master’s in sociology.
+Natasha Moodie is a Research Associate at the Housing Assistance Council.
+She came to us as a Stevenson Fellow in the Applied Community and Economic Development Program at Illinois State University, where she completed her master’s thesis on equity in the housing market.
 She received her undergraduate degree from the University of Michigan, where she competed as a varsity swimmer for UofM and an Olympic team member for her home country, Jamaica.
 After her time in Ann Arbor, Natasha began her career in secondary education.
 Through AmeriCorps, Natasha developed programming to increase high school graduation rates in Tampa, Florida.
 She then transitioned to teaching full-time as a Teach for America corps member in the Rio Grande Valley, Texas.
 Natasha developed a deep appreciation for rural America during her Teach for America commitment and subsequent years living and working in the Rio Grande Valley.
-Currently, Natasha is completing her master’s thesis on equity in the housing market.
 She is thrilled for the opportunity to work with HAC, where she can work within her passions for housing access and community development in rural America.

 Natasha is a fan of the Lord of the Rings trilogy and old Star Trek series, and she’s always on the lookout for good gluten-free, dairy-free, pescatarian dining options.